Skip to content

 Then what happened?

 We waited to see what would happen.
-We all know corn kernels can whip through the colon in seemingly no time at all, but what about a little yellow piece of plastic?
-There was really only one way to find out.
+We all know corn kernels can whip through the colon in seemingly no time, but what about a little yellow piece of plastic?
+There was only one way to find out.

-And you searched through your own poo to find them?
+And you searched through your poo to find them?
 How?

-As with any piece of research, it is important to have a robust search strategy in place prior to commencement.
+As with any research, it is important to have a robust search strategy before commencement.
 A variety of techniques were tried – using a bag and squashing, tongue depressors and gloves, chopsticks – no turd was left unturned.
-And although we only used a very small sample size the fact that one of our heads went missing suggests that you really shouldn’t worry if you can’t find it.
+Although we only used a very small sample size, the fact that one of our heads went missing suggests that you shouldn’t worry if you can’t find it.

 What happened to the missing head?